 Favorite Place for Kids – Jardin del Papagayo

-Exploring Spain with kids is my most typical travel status over the last few years.
+Exploring Spain with kids has been my most typical travel status over the last few years.
 While my girls obviously enjoy theme parks, dreamy castles, and even some museums – there are some truly special places they always ask us to return to.
 One of these locations, which we re-visited again in 2022, is El Jardin de Papagayo in the Spanish small town of Benicarlo.

 What do you think of my favorite travel experiences of 2022?